Student Employment FAQ

 Most job listings will specify what you should submit as part of your application.
 If the listing does not specify and you’re unsure, consider sending them a copy of your resume and explain why you’re interested in the position.
 For more specifics, we recommend looking at the resources on the Career Services website.

-Wage rates range from $7.40 per hour to $13 per hour (in the 2019-20 academic year), based on the required skill-level of the position.
+Wage rates range from $8.00 per hour to $15 per hour, based on the required skill-level of the position.
 You will be paid weekly for the hours you report on your timesheet.
 If you work on- or off-campus, you will report your hours through Workday@Penn.
 We strongly recommend you receive your pay through direct deposit.

 To have your pay automatically deposited into your U.S. checking or savings account, sign up for Direct Deposit in Workday.